roman-milk/roman-milk.github.io/carin.md

  THE END

  There will be another chapter and it will have Carin becoming intimate with Dawn, the woman of her dreams who she fantasized about for years.
-Report_Story #1